158 CLIFTON PLACE

-The project at 158 Clifton Residence uses recycled materials throughout.
+The project at 158 Clifton Place uses recycled materials throughout.
 On the front façade, a reinterpretation of the historic vernacular is clad in blackened ship-lap siding.This process of burning the exterior of the wood – known as Shou Sugi Ban - protects it from the elements, making a wood façade that will be virtually maintenance free for decades.
-By applying the process to recycled wood that otherwise would be unsuitable for exterior use (Douglas Fir), the design makes the best use of a material and prevents it from being discarded.
+By applying the process to recycled wood that otherwise would be unsuitable for exterior use (Douglas Fir), the design made the best use of the material and prevented it from being discarded.

-On the rear façade, wooden slats recycled from the Coney Island boardwalk create a modern rain screen that offers a stark contrast to the front façade, and showcase the diversity of reclaimed wood.The roof insulation is recycled polyiso, and the reclaimed wood will be used throughout the interior.
-The 158 Clifton Residence’s mechanical systems are designed to minimize energy use.
+On the rear façade, wooden slats recycled from the Coney Island boardwalk create a modern rain screen that offers a stark contrast to the front façade, and showcase the diversity of reclaimed wood.The roof insulation is recycled polyiso, and the reclaimed wood was used throughout the interior.
+The 158 Clifton Place residence’s mechanical systems were designed to minimize energy use.
 High efficiency mini-split units heat and cool the apartments, and are much smaller than typical apartments due to the reduced heating and cooling loads.
-Hot water is supplied with heat pump hot water heaters, and energy efficient appliances and LED lighting is used throughout.
-Finally, a 7.5kW Solar Photovoltaic array will be installed on the roof.
+Hot water is supplied with heat pump hot water heaters; energy efficient appliances and LED lighting is used throughout.
+Finally, a 7.5kW Solar Photovoltaic (PV) array was installed on the roof.